ilastik/ilastik-conda-recipes/customization-of-conda-build.md

     packages[data['name']] = data
 jinja_env.globals.update({'packages': packages })
 ```
 For example, the jinja expression `{{ packages['python']['version'] }}` now returns the Python version in the current environment.
-(Since versions are probably the most frequently accessed field, one could additionally support the syntax `{{ version['python'] }}`.)
+(Since versions are probably the most frequently accessed field, one could additionally support the abbreviated syntax `{{ version['python'] }}`.)

-**bootstrap environments**: Here, the user creates a conda environment holding precisely the desired dependency versions/variants and tells conda-build to replicate this setup in the `_build` environment with commands like
+**Bootstrap environments**: Here, the user creates a conda environment holding precisely the desired dependency versions/variants and tells conda-build to replicate this setup in the `_build` environment with commands like
 ```
 conda create -n bootstrap python=3.3 numpy=1.10
 conda build --bootstrap=bootstrap  foo